RedisLabs/redislabs-docs/content/kubernetes/deployment/quick-start.md

 ### Create a new namespace

-Each namespace can only contain one Redis Enterprise cluster.
+**Important:** Each namespace can only contain one Redis Enterprise cluster.
 Multiple RECs with different operator versions can co-exist on the same Kubernetes cluster, as long as they are in separate namespaces.

 Throughout this guide, each command is applied to the namespace in which the Redis Enterprise cluster operates.